-Spend a full day in the Salar de Uyuni where, depending on the weather, you will visit the museum or view the Coquesa Mummies, human archeological remains in a little cave near to Tunupa Volcano, from where you can observe the immensity of the salt flats.
+Spend a full day in the Salar de Uyuni where depending on the weather you will visit the museum or view the Coquesa Mummies, human archeological remains in a little cave near to Tunupa Volcano, from where you can observe the immensity of the salt flats.
+Conclude today's activities with a picnic on the Salt Flats.